'That's greatness' - Curry sets NBA record

 Los Angeles Lakers superstar LeBron James was among a number of NBA names to quickly tweet, posting: "Just landed in Dallas to see Stephen Curry broke the record and to make it even doper he did it in the Garden!!
 Wow congrats brother!!
 Incredible."

 Brooklyn Nets talisman Kevin Durant posted: "2974…more on the way.
-Congrats to the God Stephen Curry."
+Congrats to the God Stephen Curry", while NBA legend Magic Johnson thanked Curry for "revolutionising basketball".

 Curry beat his chest as he celebrated his moment of history and then hugged his father Dell, a former NBA player.